saveenr/usql-tutorial/ch01/your-first-usql-script.md

 ## Your First Compiler Error

-Learning a language means learning how the compiler tells you something is wrong.
+Learning a programming language means learning how the compiler tells you something is wrong.

 Press **Submit** to run your empty script in Local Execution mode.
 You should see the Error List window appear and a single error.
 Unsurprisingly, it complains of an empty script.